USA

 Protests against the deportation of immigrants in Los Angeles.

-Defense Secretary Pete Hegseth has warned that the Pentagon was prepared to mobilize active-duty troops "if the violence continues" in Los Angeles, saying that Marines at Camp Pendleton, near Los Angeles, are already prepared and "on high alert."
+For his part, Defense Secretary Pete Hegseth had also warned on Saturday that the Pentagon was prepared to mobilize active-duty troops "if the violence continues" in Los Angeles, adding that the marinas Camp Pendleton, near Los Angeles, were already prepared and "on high alert."

 stats